-Known for its mineral-rich thermal waters, the volcanic island of Ischia is home to spa towns, beach resorts, gardens, vineyards and one very impressive castle built on a rock near the island in 474 BC.
+The island is home to bubbling hot springs, therapeutic spas, dazzling beach resorts, lush gardens, and rolling vineyards.
+Not to mention one pretty impressive medieval castle built on a rock in 474 BC.

-There are also a number of companies offering day trips from Naples or Sorrento, here are just a few of the options:
+There are also a number of companies offering day trips from Naples or Sorrento, like these:

 Where to stay on Ischia

-Once off the ferry, we headed off on foot in search of our hotel.
+Once off the ferry, we head off on foot in search of our hotel.

 Unlike Procida, Ischia definitely draws its share of tourists (though to a lesser extent than nearby Capri).
-The island has several beach resort areas offering typical European resort accommodations.
-For our stay, we wanted something central to the ferry terminal since we only had one night to explore.
+The island has a variety of beach resort areas offering typical Mediterranean resort accommodations.

-On a positive note, the AC worked very well and the location was great – just a short walk from the ferry, the beach and lots of shops and restaurants.
-And the price was definitely right.
-All in all, fine for a one-night stay but I wouldn’t have stayed longer.
+On a positive note, the AC works well (a big plus on this sweltering summer day) and the location is perfect – just a short walk from the ferry, the beach, and plenty of shops and restaurants.
+And the price is definitely right.
+All in all, fine for a one-night stay but I wouldn’t stay longer.

 A visit to this island citadel is a must for anyone visiting the island.